Summer Work

 Rising Fifth Grade

-- Math 4 - Summer Solutions Math 4
+- Math 4 - Summer Solutions Level 4 Mathematics

-- Accelerated Math 4 - Summer Solutions Math 5
+- Accelerated Math 4 - Summer Solutions Intermediate (IA)

 Rising Sixth Grade

-Summer Reading: Students at PBDA are lifelong readers, and our goal is to foster a love of reading in all our students.
-Students entering grades 6-9 are asked to take the following pledge to guide their summer reading:
+Students at PBDA are lifelong readers, and our goal is to foster a love of reading in all our students.
+Students entering grades 6-8 are asked to take the following pledge to guide their summer reading:

 - Read a book about a character who doesn’t look like me or live like me.